Welcome to

 “I chose to become a Speech-Language Pathologist because of the strong women in my family who worked in the medical field.
 I’ve always had a natural passion to work with kids, and communication is such a precious skill that everyone has a right to access.
 There is nothing more rewarding than helping kids explore their minds, find confidence in how they communicate, and share their personalities with the world!”

-Jocelyn Williams, M.S., CCC-SLP
+Makayla Weeks, M.S., CCC-SLP

 Licensed Speech-Language Pathologist